COMP1100 Assignment 1, Semester 2 2023

 .
 That capitalR

 is important - Linux uses a case-sensitive file system.
-Otherwise, it may not be marked.
-Check this on Gitlab as the full filename may not always appear in your document.
+Otherwise, it might not be noticed by your marker.
+Check this on Gitlab as in some situations operating systems may change the formatting of filenames.